sastatesla/rag-x-backend/README.md

 - 🧠 LangChain for LLM + RAG orchestration
 - 🔥 Pinecone for vector search
 - 🪝 Prisma for database ORM (MongoDB support)
-- 🤖 LLMs like OpenAI
+- 🤖 LLMs on prem and remote models like OpenAI & Gemini, Gemma & R1

 ---